Complaints procedure

 Procedure for dealing with requests to review decisions made under the Freedom of Information Act

-If you are not happy with a Freedom of Information decision then you have the right of appeal through the Authority's complaints procedures by writing to the Director of Corporate Strategy and Development at our Aldern House address, or by telephone: 01629 816200 or by email to AIRR@peakdistrict.gov.uk
+If you are not happy with a Freedom of Information decision then you have the right of appeal through the Authority's complaints procedures by writing to the Head of Resources at our Aldern House address, or by telephone: 01629 816200 or by email to AIRR@peakdistrict.gov.uk

 Requests for reviews of freedom of information decisions should be made within 40 working days of the date of issue of the decision, and will be responded to within 20 working days of the request being received.
 For reviews of EIR decisions (Environmental Information Regulations 2004), the response will be within 40 working days as prescribed by the Information Commissioner.